-Echoviruses (31 serotypes) and Coxsackieviruses A (23 serotypes) and B (6 serotypes) belong to the family of Picornaviridae, genus Enterovirus.
-Furthermore, this genus also includes three poliovirus serotypes and Enterovirus types 68-71.
-This virus group shares physical, chemical and biological properties and similar epidemiological patterns.
+Coxsackieviruses A (23 serotypes) and B (6 serotypes) and Echoviruses (31 serotypes) belong to the family of Picornavirdae, genus Enterovirus.
+Furthermore, this genus includes three poliovirus serotypes and Enterovirus types 68-71.
+All members of this virus group share the same physical, chemical and biological properties and a similar epidemiologic pattern.

-Enteroviruses are ubiquitous pathogens that are mainly transmitted by fecal-oral route as well as by aerosol (droplet infection).
+Enteroviruses are ubiquitous pathogens that are mainly transmitted by faecal-oral route as well as by aerosol (droplet infection).
 Human to human transmission occurs via dirt or smear infection.
-The portal of entry of enteroviruses is the respiratory tract, especially the oropharynx, and the intestine, where they infect and multiply in the oropharyngeal and intestinal epithelium.
-From there the virus can be carried by the bloodstream to the cells of the reticulo-endothelial system and certain target tissues such as myocardium, meninges, and skin.
+The portal of entry of enteroviruses is the respiratory tract (especially the oropharynx) and the intestine, where they infect and multiply in the oropharyngeal and intestinal epithelium.
+From there, the virus can be carried by the bloodstream to the cells of the reticulo-endothelial system and certain target tissues such as myocardium, meninges and skin.

 While in tropical regions there is no apparent seasonal occurrence of Enterovirus infections, in temperate countries infections occur most frequently in summer and subside in autumn.
-The rates for enteroviral infections are highest in infants.
-Non-immune older children or adults may experience severe infections.